alexbasista/terraform-tfe-workspacer/README.md

     identifier         = "<VCS organization>/<VCS repository>"
     branch             = "main"
     oauth_token_id     = "ot-abcdefg123456789"
-    ingress_submodules = false
   }
 ```

 ### Workspace Variables
-This modules strives to make defining and creating Workspace Variables as streamlined as possible and closer to the TF OSS `terraform.tfvars` user experience of key/value pairs.
-There are four different optional input variables available to create Workspace Variables.
+This modules strives to make defining and creating Workspace Variables as streamlined as possible and closer to the Terraform OSS `terraform.tfvars` experience of key/value pairs.
+There are four different optional input variables available for creating Workspace Variables:

 #### Terraform Variables
 `tfvars` accepts a map of key/value pairs of any type, and `tfvars_sensitive` is the same except it will also mark the variable(s) as sensitive upon creation.